exogen/graphbrainz/schema.md

   OFFICIAL

   # A giveaway release or a release intended to promote an
-  # upcoming official release. (e.g. prerelease albums or releases included with a
+  # upcoming official release, e.g. prerelease albums or releases included with a
-  # magazine)
+  # magazine.
   PROMOTION

   # An unofficial/underground release that was not sanctioned by